jessoliva/pk-olio/README.md

 This a description of the requirements for the application requested by the client:

-- AS AN employee with a busy schedule I WANT to add important events to a daily planner SO THAT I can manage my time effectively
+- AS AN employer I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position

 AS A user never knowing what I want to eat I WANT to be able to input certain criteria (cuisines I don't want, distances I don't want to pass) SO THAT the app can randomly select a restaurant based off that criteria